M-Soriano/deep-learning-challenge/README.md

 ![alt text](readme_files/3_3.png)
 ---

-Were you able to achieve the target model performance?
 - I was not able to achieve the target of 75% accuracy.

-Best I could achieve was 73%  in Model 2 and Model 3.
+- Best I could achieve was 73%  in Model 2 and Model 3.

+---
-Model 2 was less neurons than model 1 but was 1% higher accuracy.
-Model 3 was more layer then model 2 but accuracy are almost the same.(.04% difference).
+- Model 2 was less neurons than model 1 but was 1% higher accuracy.
+- Model 3 was more layer then model 2 but accuracy are almost the same.(.04% difference).

+---
 Summary: With the results of the 3 models and the keras-tuner results, it seems that for the current preprocess data, there may be a cap of 73% accuracy.
 Maybe with preprocessing data that has a lower cutoff value for CLASSIFICATION, the accuracy might improve.